 - Arnie grabbed onto the rock and hauled himself over the top of the ledge and out of the crevasse.

 - Inch by inch, Arnie pulled with his one good arm, tugging and straining.
-Everything ached, and every muscle and tendon was stretched to the limit, and then, finally he hauled himself up onto the ledge.
+Everything ached.
+Every muscle and tendon was stretched to the limit.
+With a groan, he hauled himself up onto the ledge.
 He was finally out.

 - Arnie grunted as he wrapped the tips of his fingers around the last outcropping.
 One more pull, just one more.
 Simple as lifting weights in the gym, simple as one more bale of hay back on the farm.
 It was just one more.
 But his arm whispered, do I have to?
 Yes, dammit, yes you have to!
 Arnie’s biceps, triceps, and pectorals spasmed into one last pull, hauling his chest over the granite ledge and out of the crevasse, out to freedom.